Iyseden Christie: Stevenage Borough

 He joined Stevenage Borough when his contract with Kidderminster expired at the end of June 2008.
 He made just three appearances for Stevenage, before joining fellow Conference National side Kettering Town on loan on 2 September 2008 until 17 January 2009.
 During this period he scored 6 goals in 15 games, including playing against Premier League side Fulham in the FA Cup.
 It was believed this loan spell was to be ended early for a loan move to York City to go ahead, but this deal fell through.

 Torquay United

 On 31 December 2008 it was announced that Christie was to make his loan deal at Kettering permanent on 1 January 2009, in a five-figure deal.
 However, on 2 February 2009 he left Stevenage to join Torquay United.

 King's Lynn

 He signed for non-League King's Lynn in August 2009 after a short period on trial with Hibernians in Malta, following termination of the loan agreement with Torquay at the end of the 2008–09 season.

 A.F.C.
 Telford United

-On 11 September 2009, Christie signed for Conference North side A.F.C.
-Telford United, but left after two games.
+On 11 September 2009, Christie signed for Conference North side AFC Telford United, but left after two games.